lf-lang/reactor-model/docs/Timed Execution.md

 One of the goals in the formalization of timed execution is to make it descriptive.

 The connection point between timed and instantaneous execution is *actions*.
-As described in *PDiR*, they are formalized as special ports (cf. `timed.network.actions` and `timed.network.well_formed`).
+As described in *PDiR*, they are formalized as special ports connected by special edges (cf. `timed.network.actions` and `timed.network.well_formed`).
-As a result, if we want to use `inst.network.run'` as part of the timed execution model, we need to provide it with precisely those networks as input that represent the network graph at the given time/execution step - that is, with all action ports correctly populated, etc.
+As a result, if we want to use `inst.network.run'` as part of the timed execution model, we need to provide it with precisely those networks as input that represent the network graph at the given time/execution step - that is, with all action ports correctly populated.
-In turn, a large part of this formalization is a result of interfacing between the descriptive and the algorithmic world - that is, having to create precise descriptions of specific networks, to be used by `inst.network.run'`.
+In turn, a large part of this formalization is a result of interfacing between the descriptive and the algorithmic world - that is, creating precise descriptions of specific networks, to be used by `inst.network.run'`.

 ## Execution Steps